-St. Nicholas is the focus of seasonal charity in Kiev.
-The “Help St. Nicholas—Make a Child’s Dream Come True” provides fifteen locations to collect toys, warm clothing, and books for children who are orphaned, in hospital, or from low-income families.
+St. Nicholas is the focus of seasonal charity in Kyiv.
+The "Help St. Nicholas—Make a Child's Dream Come True" provides fifteen locations to collect toys, warm clothing, and books for children who are orphaned, in hospital, or from low-income families.
 Beginning on St. Nicholas Day, December 19th, the good saint has a house in Taras Shevchenko Park where children may attend free theatrical shows and receive a gift from St. Nicholas.
-The Great Lavra Bell Tower in Kiev is the site of St. Nicholas official residence.
+The Great Lavra Bell Tower in Kyiv is the site of St. Nicholas official residence.
 He personally greets guests every Friday, Saturday, and Sunday from December 1st through December; he is also present on the 19th.
 Children of fallen soldiers are particularly welcomed on December 17th as part of the large-scale all-Ukrainian project Ukrainian People/ Ukrainian Kids.

 The United Ukrainian American Relief Committee, with St. Nicholas' help, delivered gifts to 1,240 children—children of refugees, children without permanent shelter, children of soldiers who died or were wounded, and children of servicemen and contractors who are away from home.
 They received sweets, hygiene products, socks, gloves, and clothing.
 The military and civilian administration, department of education and the Red Cross assisted St. Nicholas with deliveries.
 St/ Nicholas also remembered sixty elderly folks who had fought for Ukraine and been exiled and are now in poor health.
 They received everything to make Christmas Eve dinner.